 Singapore increasing checks on F&B outlets' Covid-19 measures during festive period

-GOVERNMENT agencies will be stepping up their enforcement checks at food and beverage (F&B) outlets in Singapore, starting this weekend and over the next few weeks.
+GOVERNMENT agencies will be stepping up enforcement checks at food and beverage (F&B) outlets in Singapore, starting this weekend and over the "next few weeks".

 "While we recognise that many may wish to meet up with family and friends during the festive period or visit popular areas such as Orchard Road, F&B outlets and members of the public must continue to take safe-management measures seriously," the ministry said.